 When the Surrey Museum closed its doors in August of 2017 to undergo a massive expansion and renovation, lovers of heritage and education were understandably excited about its grand reopening in September of 2018 as the Museum of Surrey.

 The permanent Textile Centre features looms, demonstrations, and a collection of textiles and books from the Reference Library.
-Visit for weaving demonstrations and take in the beautiful collection.
+Textile displays are currently taking place in the lobby, with a different theme each month.

 Introducing a first of its kind space of gathering, storytelling, and exhibition is the permanent Indigenous Hall.
 This space was designed and curated by Surrey’s three land-based Nations – Katzie First Nation, Kwantlen First Nation, and Semiahmoo First Nation.